skip to main content

 The Testing

 And then it was time to test, test, test.
-I tested all of the wipes firsthand with my toddler over a period of a few weeks, mostly during diaper changes but on sticky hands and fingers, too.
-I also asked friends, family and coworkers for feedback on their experiences with various brands of wipes.
+I tested all the wipes firsthand with my toddler over a period of a few weeks, mostly during diaper changes but on sticky hands and fingers, too.
+I also asked friends, family and coworkers for feedback on their experiences with various brands.

 Thirteen is a lot of wipes, so I needed a big-picture way to capture and compare my first impressions of how each wipe performed.
 I created a points-based rating scale to use for this performance testing.
 I designated four different performance categories—thickness, size, wetness and absorbency—and assigned zero to five points to each based on the wipe’s performance, for a maximum score of 20 points.
 Here’s how things shook out.